btotr/metromap/readme.md

 2 import the metro ontology (settings > import)
 3 add a new source instance
 4 past the archimate model in the archimate property

+## testing a archimate model in Composer

+1. save an archimate model into the project
+2. open instance-importer.ttl and drag the file into the imports tab

+Note: Any change into the archimate model wil not trigger a change in the imported file.
+Choose another name and import the new file after removing the last imported archimate model.